code-423n4/2023-06-lukso/README.md

 *Provide every step required to build the project from a fresh git clone, as well as steps to run the tests with a gas report.*

 *Note: Many wardens run Slither as a first pass for testing.
 Please document any known errors with no workaround.*

+# Slither

+Any known issues from Slither for each contract are listed under the [`slither/`](./slither/) folder in this repository.
+We encourage reporting any bugs around them and not just the errors on their own.
+Slither errors without some proven negative impact will be considered as known issues.